edaucohe/p10_api_issue_app/README.md

 | 18  |   Delete a comment   |    DELETE    | /projects/{id}/issues/{id}/comment/{id}/  |
 | 19  |  Display a comment   |     GET      | /projects/{id}/issues/{id}/comment/{id}/  |

+So, when local server is launched, you can go to your Postman account and test endpoints according to API documentation (See [Helpful links](#links)).

 ## Helpful links <a class="anchor" id="links"></a>

 DRF installation and settings: